rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Handling of common Columns

 In many databases, you encounter common columns like auditing information 'created_by', 'created_at', 'updated_by', ' updated_at' or optimistic locking columns.
-See the chapter 'Default Attribute Settings' for instructions how to define a common default generation settings for these.
+See '[Default Attribute Settings](data_generation_concepts.md#default-attribute-settings)' for instructions how to define a common default generation settings for these.

 ## Determining attribute values by a database query